-Tricot stitch has its origins in the French word “tricoter” meaning to knit or tricot, knitted work.
-It is a knitted fabric or a fabric resembling knitting.
+Tricot stitch has its origins in the French word "tricoter" meaning to knit or tricot.
 The tricot stitch is a multiple zigzag stitch often used to finish the ends of a knitted or stretch fabric.
-The tricot stitch is very stretchy and therefore very useful for sewing fabrics with a high stretch factor.
-Tricot stitch can be used for stitching on elastic and for stretchy underwear.
+The tricot stitch is very stretchy and therefore, very useful for sewing fabrics with a high stretch factor.
+Tricot stitch can be used for stitching on elastic and stretchy underwear.

 Zig-Zag Stitch vs Tricot Stitch

 Here is a close-up of zig-zag stitch vs tricot stitch.
 See how the tricot has 3 tiny stitches per zig.
 This means it is slower to sew but much stronger than a regular zig-zag.

 How to Sew Tricot Stitch